 Students who do not meet First Institute's standards for both qualitative and quantitative progress with pace of completion are not meeting SAP.
-Students who do not meet the requirements at the end of the payment period are placed on Financial Aid Warning and receive notification from Student Services of their SAP Financial Aid Warning status.
+Students who do not meet SAP requirements at the end of the payment period are notified by email and placed on Financial Aid Warning.
 In conducting the SAP evaluation, the institution takes into consideration: